Reducing Marine Plastics: the Importance of Regional Knowledge Sharing and Policy Harmonisation

 Knowledge Management Associate

-Vientiane, 23 August 2023: Experts and representatives of the ASEAN+3 Member States gathered in Vientiane, Laos to discuss the progress and challenges of national and regional efforts in addressing marine plastic pollution.
-Among the key points discussed, the speakers and panelists underscored the critical role of knowledge sharing to support and harmonise data-driven policymaking in the region.
+Vientiane, 23 August 2023: Experts and representatives of the ASEAN+3 Member States gathered in Vientiane, Laos PDR, for the Regional Knowledge Sharing and Identification of Opportunities for Enhanced Reduction of Marine Plastics Debris hybrid seminar, to discuss the progress and challenges of national and regional efforts in addressing marine plastic pollution.
+The speakers and panellists underscored the critical role of knowledge sharing in supporting and harmonising data-driven policymaking in the region.

-In his presentation, Dr Hotta referred to the G20 report: Efforts on Actions Against Marine Plastic Litter, quoting that two-thirds of bilateral and multilateral initiatives by G20 countries are concentrated in Southeast Asia.
-Therefore, he stressed the importance of good policy coordination, harmonisation, and knowledge-sharing mechanisms to ensure the effective implementation of these initiatives.
+Dr Hotta, quoting from the G20 report Efforts on Actions Against Marine Plastic Litter, said two-thirds of bilateral and multilateral initiatives by G20 countries are concentrated in Southeast Asia.
+He stressed the importance of good policy coordination, harmonisation, and knowledge-sharing mechanisms to ensure these initiatives are effectively implemented.

-‘We believe the National Action Plans for Marine Plastic Pollution could be an important instrument to coordinate and harmonise efforts both at the national and international level; it shows the priorities and needs of each country, so international donors can provide more effective support,’ he argued.
+‘We believe the national action plans for marine plastic pollution could be an important instrument to coordinate and harmonise efforts both at the national and international level.
+They show the priorities and needs of each country so international donors can provide more effective support,’ he said.

-Furthermore, Dr Hotta highlighted the importance of avoiding the duplication of ongoing efforts and supporting the existing network of platforms to share data and knowledge essential for data-driven policymaking.
+Dr Hotta also highlighted the importance of avoiding the duplication of ongoing efforts and supporting the existing network of platforms to share data and knowledge essential for data-driven policymaking.

-Adding to the first presentation, Mr Somvang Bouttavong, Director of the Water Utilization Management Division, Ministry of Natural Resources and Environment (MoNRE) of Lao PDR shared the progress and challenges facing his country in combating plastic pollution.
+Mr Somvang Bouttavong, Director of the Water Utilisation Management Division, Lao PDR Ministry of Natural Resources and Environment (MoNRE), also shared his country's progress in combating plastic pollution and the challenges it faces.

-Mr Bouttavong presented the latest data on plastic waste generation collected from six cities in Lao PDR, showing that only 6.5% of more than 60 thousand tons of generated plastic waste are recycled, while 10% entering waterways.
-The rest, unfortunately, ends up in the landfill or leaking into the environment.
+Mr Bouttavong presented the latest data on plastic waste generation collected from six cities in Lao PDR, showing that only 6.5% of more than 60,000 tons of generated plastic waste is recycled and 10% enters waterways.
+The rest, unfortunately, ends up in landfills or leaks into the environment.

-To address this emerging issue, Mr Bouttavong explained that the government of Lao PDR has identified several key challenges including unclear strategy, overlapping roles and responsibilities, limited funding which led to limited waste management capacity, as well as lack of awareness on the importance of waste segregation at the source, among other issues.
+Mr Bouttavong said that the Lao PDR government has identified several key challenges to addressing this emerging issue, including unclear strategy, overlapping roles and responsibilities, limited funding leading to limited waste management capacity, and lack of awareness on the importance of waste segregation at the source.

-In response to the above identified situation and challenges, Lao PDR has taken some concrete actions to reduce plastic pollution, most notably the development of the National Plastics Action Plan (NPAP) and implementation public awareness campaign on Reduce, Reuse, and Recycle (3R).
+Lao PDR has taken concrete actions to reduce plastic pollution, most notably the development of the National Plastics Action Plan (NPAP) and implementation of a public awareness campaign on Reduce, Reuse, and Recycle (3R).

 Also read: A United ASEAN Against Plastic Pollution